 If you suspect that you might have low progesterone, or you have been trying to get pregnant, you may want to test your progesterone levels.

 The first way is to go to your doctor and get a prescription to have your blood drawn and tested.
 However, this route can be inconvenient.
 You may need to have your blood drawn a few times to capture your peak post-ovulation progesterone level.

 A fertility monitor, like Inito, is another option.
-This home testing system can check your progesterone levels, along with estrogen and luteinizing hormone (LH).
-Checking the combination of all three hormones gives you a clearer picture about what happens when you ovulate.
+This home testing system can check your progesterone metabolite-PdG levels, along with FSH, estrogen and luteinizing hormone (LH).
+Checking the combination of all four hormones and gives you a clearer picture about your fertile window and when you actually ovulate.